 Preventing UV Graying at 2 Year Mark: 8

 – The Arborcoat does well with UV protection.
-It has a high solid content, similar to a paint.
+It has a high solid content, similar to paint.
 We did use the top coat clear on this deck as well.
 Not sure if that actually helps with UV protection, but BM claims it does.

 Wear/Tear and Peeling: 3

 – This product does not perform well on our tests.
-It is prone to peeling and wear.
+It is prone to peeling and wearing.
 After 2 years much if not all of the flooring had peeling issues.
 Cracking, peeling and mold growth was evident throughout.